-On a reciprocating compressor, compressed air can be trapped over the piston when the compressor reaches the cut-out pressure and stops.
+An unloader valve work on a reciprocating compressor, by releasing compressed air that’s be trapped over the piston, between the pump’s cylinder and the tank check valve when the compressor reaches the cut-out pressure and stops.
 If that air cannot escape, a significant additional load is created for the start-up of the compressor motor when the pressure switch turns the compressor back on.
 That pressure build-up may be enough to prevent the compressor from starting.

 Compressed air captured in the cylinder over the piston after the compressor shuts off, increases the load against which the electric motor would have to work to start.
 If the load on the motor increases too much the compressor motor may fail to start completely, or it may pull too many amps, working hard against that additional and unneeded load, and fry a fuse or pop a breaker.